wiredmartian/whatsamenu-api-documentation/README.md

 - Bearer
 - API Key

-**WhatsAMenu API** uses either a **Bearer** token or the **API Key**.
+**WhatsAMenu API** currently supports **Bearer** token or the **API Key** for authentication.
 You receive a bearer token when you log into the system.
 You need the bearer token to generate the initial API key.
-Any subsequent keys can be generated using a bearer token or an API key.
+Any subsequent API Keys can be generated using a bearer token or an API key.

 ### Accepted Headers